Winster: History

-Winster Market House was the National Trust's first property in the Peak District and was acquired in 1906.

 Winster Wakes

 Winster's parish church is the Church of St John the Baptist, and a week-long annual carnival called Winster Wakes starts on the first Sunday on or after 24 June (the patronal day of St John the Baptist).
 Main Street is closed briefly on the Sunday for the Wakes Parade, and for much of the following Saturday afternoon, when there are stalls and entertainment (including Morris Dancing) in the street.

 Fatal duel

 As reported in The Times (London) on 2 June 1821, a local surgeon, William Cuddie, was courting Mary, the daughter of the wealthy Brittlebank family of Oddo House in Winster.
 In May 1821 one of her brothers, William Brittlebank, tried to end their association.
 On the evening of 21 May Cuddie and Brittlebank quarreled violently.
 The doctor later received a note:

 Cuddie refused to reply to the letter.
 The following afternoon three of the Brittlebank brothers and a mutual friend, Edmund Spencer, arrived in his garden with two loaded pistols.
 Cuddie reluctantly accepted one of the weapons.
 William Brittlebank walked 15 yd away, turned and fired.
 Two shots were heard but only Cuddie was hit.
 He died a few hours later.

-Two of the Brittlebanks (Francis and Andrew) were tried in Derby in August 1821, but were found not guilty of murder, while their brother William, fled with a £100 reward on his head.
+Two of the Brittlebanks (Francis and Andrew) were tried in Derby in August 1821, but were found not guilty of murder, while their brother William fled with a £100 reward on his head.
 It is thought that he went to Australia but evidence is lacking.